Who was William Blake?

 Clare Crossman – who sadly died in 2021 – was a poet and writer.
 She is based in Cambridge, has lived in Cumbria and is originally from Kent.
 In the past few years, Clare has become very interested in writing about the natural world in Cambridgeshire, due to her interest in climate change and involvement in conserving a small woodland.
 This has produced a sequence of poems about a local chalk stream.
 You can find her work at clarecrossman.net.

 Kevin Fischer is the author of the book Converse in the Spirit: William Blake, Jacob Boehme & the Creative Spirit (Fairleigh Dickinson University Press, 2004).
 He is working on a novel about a visionary artist, which takes as its theme spiritual exile and homecoming.

 James Fox is a philosopher, former Open University researcher and co-author of A Historical Dictionary of Leibniz’s Philosophy.
 He is now mostly interested in mystical texts, especially pantheistic nature-based doctrines and practices, which he sees as key to transforming our conception of ourselves in relation to the world, to a spiritual experience of total at-homeness in the natural environment and a reverence and duty of care towards that environment.
 Prior to pursuing philosophy, he held a position in climate research at the UK Meteorological Office.

 Robert Campbell Henderson is involved in printmaking and photography, just for the fun of it.
 Aged fifty he did an MA Photography, followed by a burst of exhibitions and setting up an art gallery in Norwich.
-He retired to the South of France in 2006, where he taught himself printmaking and set up his own darkroom and print studio.
+He retired to the South of France, taught himself printmaking and set up his own darkroom and print studio.
 Until recently, his interest in Blake was limited but all that changed when he stumbled upon and saved from a scrapyard a set of etched copper plates by French artist Serge Arnoux, based on Blake’s The Proverbs of Hell.
-Robert wants to share his experience researching, printing and hopefully exhibiting these plates.
 Discover more at www.photokennel.com.